 In 1986, William McGlaughlin was hired as the full-time conductor of the Kansas City Symphony, a major step, and he was succeeded in 1998 by Anne Manson, who in turn was succeeded in 2004 by Michael Stern, the current Music Director and conductor.

 In 2009, KCSA adopted a new set of Bylaws which permitted membership by men for the first time.
 This paved the way for a merger, in July 2010, between KCSA and the Friends of the Symphony.
 The Friends of the Symphony’s focus had grown over the years to include the Symphony Shop, fashion shows, other fund raising events, and social events.

+In the meantime, we still need your membership so that we can continue to support the Kansas City Symphony as much as possible.
 We invite you to join KCSA to have fun with us and to assist us in our activities to benefit the Kansas City Symphony!